Gastropod: Shell

 The shell of Zonitoides nitidus, a small land snail, has dextral coiling, which is typical (but not universal) of gastropod shells.

 The shell of Physella acuta, a freshwater snail, which is left-coiling (sinistral).

 Most shelled gastropods have a one piece shell (with exceptional bivalved gastropods), typically coiled or spiraled, at least in the larval stage.
 This coiled shell usually opens on the right-hand side (as viewed with the shell apex pointing upward).
 Numerous species have an operculum, which in many species acts as a trapdoor to close the shell.
 This is usually made of a horn-like material, but in some molluscs it is calcareous.
 In the land slugs, the shell is reduced or absent, and the body is streamlined.

 Some gastropods have adult shells which are bottom heavy due to the presence of a thick, often broad, convex ventral callus deposit on the inner lip and adapical to the aperture which may be important for gravitational stability.

+Chirality

+Most snail species possess a dextral (right-coiled) shell, which mirrors their internal anatomy.
+However, sinistral (left-coiled) shells are the obligate and standard form in several large families and genera (such as Physidae and most Clausiliidae), where the internal anatomy is symmetrically reversed.